-With effect from 3 December 2012, a child who is dealt with by a court by way of a Remand to Local Authority Accommodation or a Remand to Youth Detention Accommodation will be a Looked After Child.
+A child who is dealt with by a court by way of a Remand to Local Authority Accommodation or a Remand to Youth Detention Accommodation will be a Looked After Child.
 The care planning requirement will be amended in relation to such children– see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure.

 - Key Objectives

 - Summary of Looked After Processes within ICS

 - Becoming Looked After - Role of the ICS Brief and Complex Child and Family Assessment

 - Normal Residency